tedyun/tedyun.github.io/_posts/2021-07-25-causal-inference-course-note.md

 | 43.63 | 0 | 0 | 2.89 |
 | 18.04 | 0 | 1 | 3.60 |

-In this case we would match the treated subject with the second control subject in the table.
+In this case we would match the treated subject with the second control subject in the table with the lowest distance.

 ### Robust Mahalanobis distance